dov/gxgraph/README.md

 The syntax of datasets in gxgraph is a mixture of xgraph and giv.

-Here is an example of a gxgraph file:
+Here is an example of a gxgraph file gxgraph.gxg:

     $color red
     0 2